DanWahlin/Angular-RESTfulService/README.md

 * Node.js 4.0.0 or higher
 * MongoDB 3.2 or higher

-### Loading MongoDB Data

-Load data into MongoDB by performing the following steps:

-* Install MongoDB (https://docs.mongodb.org/manual/installation) on your machine
-* Execute 'mongod' to start the MongoDB daemon if it's not already running
-* Open a command window and navigate to the `angular2-restfulservice` directory

 ### Running the Application Locally

 1. Install Node.js and MongoDB on your dev box

+1. Execute 'mongod' to start the MongoDB daemon if it's not already running

 1. Open `config/config.development.json` and change the host from `mongodb` to `localhost`